 Method #1: Hammer and Socket

-A lug nut stripped of its corners is technically smaller, making the original socket size too big.
+A lug nut stripped of its corners is technically smaller, making the original socket size too big for the original lug nut size.
 Pick out a socket that’s one size smaller (you can also switch between metric and SAE for this).
 The smaller socket won’t go on easily, so line up the loose socket over the lug instead of attaching it to a wrench or other handle.

 Once the socket is centered over the damaged lug nut, move your fingers out of harm’s way and give it a few good whacks with a hammer to drive the socket over the nut.
 Now that it’s firmly anchored over the lug, you can attach your torque wrench or breaker bar and work the nut loose.
 It will take a few good knocks to get the nut back out of the socket, but this can also be done, causing minimal damage (on good-quality sockets).